Libaration/CRUDspace/spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
 - [x] Include user accounts with unique login attribute (username or email)
 - User can sign in with username/password combination
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- Currently user resource has CRUD capabilites not Image/Profile Picture
+- Images now has routes for CRUD
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users
+- Checks so users can't edit others users profiles or pictures
-- [ ] Include user input validations
+- [x] Include user input validations
+-  Input validation on login and signup (although it needs it in some other places as well)
 - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) login page shows error message when values are incorrect
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code